vol24pl/NASA-Wallpapers/README.md

 3. Remove everything from textbox and paste the script
 4. Save it as NASA-Wallpapers.app
 5. (Optional) Copy NASA-Wallpapers.app to Applications folder
-6. Go to System Preferences -> Users And Groups -> Login Items
+6. Go to System Settings -> General -> Login Items
 7. Add NASA-Wallpapers.app as Login Item

 ### Prebuild Automator App